steadramon/ESPGeiger/docs/install/buildtargets.md

 Builds for both general ESP8266 and ESP32 boards are built automatically by GitHub on Release.

+The latest release can always be [found here](https://github.com/steadramon/ESPGeiger/releases/latest).

 Builds for a number of target counters are available.

 ## Pulse